adtork/Jeremy-Azure-lab/VWAN/readme.md

 Get-AzureRmMarketplaceTerms -Publisher "Cisco" -Product "cisco-csr-1000v" -Name "16_10-byol" | Set-AzureRmMarketplaceTerms -Accept
 </pre>

-**Create the VWAN hub that allows on prem to on prem to hairping through the tunnel.
+**Create the VWAN hub that allows on prem to on prem to hairpin through the tunnel.
 The address space used should not overlap.
 VWAN deploys 2 "appliances" as well as a number of underlying components.
 We're starting here as the last command can take 30+ minutes to deploy.
 By specifying "--no-wait", you can move on to other steps while this section of VWAN continues to deploy in the background. **

 <pre lang="...">
 az group create --name VWANWEST --location westus2